 - Apply for the loan.
 This process is similar to the first time you took out a mortgage.
 You’ll need to agree to a credit check, hand over your financial documents, and go through the underwriting process.

 Should you get a rate and term refinance?

+Wondering if you should get a refinance?
 Rate and term refinancing is a good option for homeowners who are hoping to take advantage of lower interest rates and don’t need to borrow money at closing.
 According to mortgage data firm Black Knight, refinancing is a good idea if you can shave at least 0.75% off your original interest rate or lower your monthly payment.